cthit/speakIT/README.md

 ### Now we are going to install our other dependecnies
-The frontend part of SpeakIT is built with yarn, the easiest way to install it is to install it via the node pakcage manager, so install npm first using:
+The frontend part of SpeakIT is built with yarn, the easiest way to install is via the node pakcage manager, so install npm first using:

 `$ sudo apt install npm`